PeterH0323/MQTT_Assistant/README.md

     src="./Doc/Letf_side.jpg">
 </center>

-When you want to **focus** on one line in `Text Edit` on the left of the window, just click it , it will stop sliding down , then click the button name `Final line` , it will keep show the latest data.
+When you want to **focus** on one line in `Text Edit` on the left of the window, just click it , it will stop sliding down , then click the button name `Final line` , it will keep showing the latest data.

-The software save log by default , if you do not want to save it , just unclick the `Save log` check box In the lower left corner of the window.
+The software save log to a txt file name `collect.txt` under floder name `Data` by default , if you **DO NOT** want to save it , just unclick the `Save log` check box in the lower left corner of the window.

 ### Right side: